 Jason Jordan is a teaching artist who teaches dance full time at Orchard Gardens K-8 Public School in Roxbury, where he has also been the director of dance for the BPS Summer Arts Intensive and BPS Citywide Dance Company.
 His professional dance career in the US and Canada began with Feld Ballets NY and encompassed dancing with Twyla Tharp, Les Grands Ballets Canadiens De Montréal and Rubberbandance Group, Cedar Lake Dance Ensemble, and Buglisi/Foreman Dance Company, where he was a principal dancer.
 He choreographed Stations for Vision Festival XV at the Abrons Arts Center.
 Locally he has performed with Fukudance and in Tony Williams’ Urban Nutcracker.

-John T. Ying is a hip hop dancer who is Assistant Dance Coach at Boston-based, Deaf-youth performing arts organization, DEAFinitely Inc. Through 2021, he has been a member of the Boston Dance Alliance Dance and Disability cohort.
-Now working as a Senior Software Engineer at athenahealth, John earned his BS at University of Massachusetts/Amherst and his M.Eng at Boston University.
-He is the first Deaf person to serve on the BDA Board.
+John Ying is a hip hop dancer with a primary background in breaking (aka breakdancing) who is an assistant dance coach at Boston-based performing arts organization, DEAFinitely Inc. His focus in his role is on empowering the Deaf and hard-of-hearing youth through dance.
+Through 2021, he has been a member of the Boston Dance Alliance Dance and Disability cohort.
+Now working as a lead software engineer in healthcare technology, John earned his bachelor’s degree at University of Massachusetts Amherst and his master’s at Boston University.